 3. Encourages Creativity

-With fewer flashy or “single-function” toys, kids start to use their imagination more.
+When toys become less flashy and unique, children will let imagination soar.
 That cardboard box?
 It becomes a rocket ship.
 That scarf?
 A cape, a picnic blanket, or a tent door.

 4. Appreciation Increases

-When a “forgotten” toy comes back into rotation, it’s like Christmas morning.
-Kids reconnect with their toys instead of always needing new ones.
+Rediscovering an old toy is delightful, like Christmas morning on a random day!
+Kids reconnect with their toys instead of always wanting new ones.

 5. It Saves You Money

-Once you see how little is actually needed to keep your child engaged, it seriously slows down the “must-buy-everything” mentality.
+When you see how little is actually needed to keep your child engaged, it seriously slows down the 'must-buy-everything' mentality.

 No Pinterest-perfect playroom required.
 No labels or bins (unless that's your thing).
 Just a little intention.